 October 15 – March 15 Bioluminescent Comb Jellies (NOT jelly fish – they do not sting) are pre-historic sea creatures that have been on the planet for over 500 million years.
 As the waters of the Indian River Lagoon cool down, the Comb Jellies move in.
 But are they Jelly Fish?
 No, not really.
 They do not sting like their jelly looking cousins the Jelly Fish.
 Comb Jellies protect themselves by giving off bioluminescent glow.
 They think it will scare any predators that might come their way… just like cavemen used fire at night to keep animals at bay, the jelly lights up at night when touched.
 Join us for this evening tour of the magic waters of the Indian River Lagoon.
 NOTE: The colder the season the less we see bioluminescence – so weather does affect the experience.

 Many kayaking companies in the area get as many people out on the water as possible.
 They use two person sit on top kayaks, with group size of about 60 people.
 At BK Adventure Eco Tours, we like keep our groups smaller to give you a more intimate feel with the nature around us.
 We think this creates a better outdoor experience.
 Join us for an exploration of the bioluminescent Indian River Lagoon in one of Florida’s most eco-diverse rivers.
 On very dark nights, the water glows with each stroke of your kayak paddle.

-Full Moon Night Notification: During the full moon phases, the bioluminescence does not appear as brightly as when it is very dark.
+Full Moon Night Notification: During the full moon phases, the bioluminescence does not appear as brightly as when it is very dark (but it’s still there and often visible).
 However, full moon kayaking is an amazing, mystical experience itself.
 Please check out this moon calendar before you decide to go on the tour.